cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 period.start = LocalDate.of(2023,7,8) // compiler error
 ```

-How about self-validation?
+But how about self-validation?
 Currently, we can easily create invalid periods when the start date is after the end date:

 ```kotlin
 val invalidPeriod = RentalPeriod(LocalDate.of(2023,2,6), LocalDate.of(2023,2,2))